Simon Eder

-Simon Eder (born 23 February 1983) is an Austrian biathlete.
+Simon Eder (born 23 February 1983) is an Austrian former biathlete.

 Career

 His first World Cup win was in the Khanty-Mansiysk mass-start race on 29 March 2009.

 Eder represented Austria at the 2010 Winter Olympics and in 2014 Winter Olympics.
 He won 2 medals: silver in the Men's relay in 2010, and a bronze in Men's relay in 2014.
 Both of the relays together with Daniel Mesotitsch, Dominik Landertinger and Christoph Sumann.

 He is known for his fast shooting times, having recorded sub-20 second performances on the shooting range.
 He is the son of former biathlete and Austrian national biathlon coach Alfred Eder.

 Biathlon results

 All results are sourced from the International Biathlon Union.